linuxdeepin/deepin-auto-translation/README.md

 - Sync configuration: [Transifex Translation Sync Configuration Guide](https://wikidev.uniontech.com/Transifex_Translation_Sync_Configuration_Guide)
 - Tool usage: [Deepin-translation-utils Usage Guide](https://wikidev.uniontech.com/Deepin-translation-utils_Usage_Guide) (can be used to generate corresponding project config and transifex.yaml files)

-Before use, it's recommended to test whether the configuration is successful with tx commands (e.g., tx pull -a to pull the latest translations from the Transifex platform).
+Before use, make sure to test whether the configuration is successful with tx commands (e.g., tx pull -a to pull the latest translations from the Transifex platform).

-### Project Configuration Files
+### Project Configuration Files Introduction

-In the open source project translation workflow, in addition to the above Transifex integration configuration, the following project-level configuration files are also needed to control the behavior of the translation tool:
+In the open source project translation workflow, in addition to the above Transifex integration configuration, the following project-level configuration files are needed to control the behavior of the translation tool:

 1. **config.yml**: Configure Transifex organization information